avkovalevs/pg_central/README.md

 ssh-copy-id -i ~/.ssh/id_rsa.pub root@127.0.0.1
 ~~~
 4. Setup inventory and check variables (each time after provisioning).
 For the inventory setup it is required to edit hosts file in the dev, test or prod catalogs depend on enviroment you will use.
 5. Run the playbook to deploy software stack (any times).
-Start the playbokk inside the "ansible" directory.
+Start the playbook inside the "ansible" directory.
 ~~~
 cd ../ansible
 ansible-playbook -v -i test master.yml --extra-vars "env_state=present" -t common --vault-password-file=.ansible_vault_pass
 ~~~
+Ansible master will play only tasks which has tags common.
 - -v: Verbose mode enabled
 - -i test: Show the inventory file using for playing
 - master.yml: The main file with tasks and roles